JADES: A Prominent Galaxy Overdensity Candidate within the First 500 Myr: The Overdensity

 \section{The Overdensity}

-The overdensity is found in the GOODS--S field.
 Deep imaging observations were obtained primarily through the JADES Guaranteed Time Observations (GTO) programs \citep{Eisenstein2023JADES} and the JADES Original Field (JOF) program 3215 \citep{Eisenstein2025ApJS}, with additional data from JWST programs 2514, 3990, 5997, and 6434 (\citealt{Williams2025PANORAMIC,Morishita2025survey, Sun2025SAPPHIRES}; Looser et al. in prep.).
-The overdensity region corresponds to the JADES medium-depth field and is covered by 9--14 NIRCam bands, with a typical exposure time of 6~hours per band.
+The overdensity resides in the JADES medium-depth field in GOODS--S, covered by 9--14 NIRCam bands, with a typical exposure time of 6~hours per band.
 Our analysis uses the latest JADES DR5 NIRCam imaging products \citep{Johnson2026} and the NIRCam source catalogs \citep{Robertson2026}.
 The 7$\sigma$ point-source depth in F115W in this region is $\sim8$\,nJy \citep{Johnson2026, Robertson2026}, similar to that achieved across most of the JADES medium-depth field.
 The deep F115W imaging provides a robust selection of galaxies at $z\gtrsim10$ through Ly$\alpha$ dropouts.